desaimilin/NNDL-2020/README.md

 This Network is used from Michael's book on NNDL.
 Modification of the network and testing at the and also you can find a report of all tasks at the end of the file.

 This is the online version of Michael's book http://neuralnetworksanddeeplearning.com/chap1.html

+I am updating more in two the hyper parameter tuning I think by now your concepts will be stronger about basics of the neural network check the cross entropy folder to review till now.

+New folder about hyper parameter tuning.